jeffh2os/handbrakecli/README.md

 # handbrakecli
-HandbrakeCli Script with variables to do batch conversion
+HandbrakeCli bash script with variables to do batch conversion